Medically reviewed by Drugs.com. Last updated on Mar 4, 2022.

 A bone scan procedure includes both an injection and the actual scan.

 Tiny amounts of radioactive materials (tracers) are injected into a vein in the hand or arm.
 The amount of time between the injection and scan varies, depending on the reason for the scan.

 Some images might be taken immediately after the injection.
 But the main images are taken 2 to 4 hours later to allow the tracer to circulate and be absorbed by your bones.
 You might be asked to drink several glasses of water while you wait.

-Your doctor might order a three-phase bone scan, which includes a series of images taken at different times.
-A number of images are taken as the tracer is injected, then shortly after the injection, and again three to five hours after the injection.
+Your health care provider might order a three-phase bone scan, which includes a series of images taken at different times.
+A number of images are taken as the tracer is injected, then shortly after the injection, and again 3 to 5 hours after the injection.

 To better see some bones in your body, your doctor might order additional imaging called single-photon emission computerized tomography (SPECT).
 This imaging can help with conditions that are especially deep in your bone or in places that are difficult to see.
 During a SPECT scan, the camera takes images as it rotates around your body.

 After the test

 A bone scan generally has no side effects, and no follow-up care is needed.
 You might be asked to drink a lot of water for the next day or two to flush the tracer from your system.
 The radioactivity from the tracers is usually completely eliminated two days after the scan.

-A doctor who specializes in reading images (radiologist) will look for evidence of abnormal bone metabolism on the scans.
+A specialist in reading images (radiologist) looks for evidence of unusual bone metabolism on the scans.
 These areas appear as darker "hot spots" and lighter "cold spots" where the tracers have or haven't accumulated.